Mukesh6612/CG_Week4/README.md

 ## Table of Contents
 - Overview
 - Topics Covered
-  - Collections
-  - Exceptions
-  - Generic
-  - Iostream
-  - Java8 Features
+  - 01 - Stack, Queue, HashMap & Hashing Functions
+  - 02 - Sorting Algorithms
-  - Regex & Junit
+  - 03 & 04 - Linear & Binary Search
-- Prerequisites
 - How to Use This Repository

 ## Overview